 Food Safety Act

-As a food business, you are required to register with the council within whose boundaries you propose to operate (for a mobile trader this would usually be your home address).
+As a food business, you are required to register with the council where food is stored and the council where you propose to operate.